-into a limitless variety of strips, tubes and profiles.
+Depending on its specific properties and the method by which it is formed, Raw PVC can be made into any shape and can feature varying qualities of rigidity, flexibility, clarity, or opaqueness.
+In the case of rigid PVC, it can be extruded into a limitless variety of strips, tubes, and profiles.
 Extruded PVC pipes are among the most widely used plumbing materials in the world.
-Flexible PVC can also be extruded into tubing, which is used in food processing, wastewater treatment and in many other applications.
+Flexible PVC can also be extruded into tubing, used in food processing, wastewater treatment, and many other applications.
 Flexible and rigid PVC can be manufactured to be almost completely transparent or completely opaque, making it ideal for use in some chemical processing applications.
-Like all plastic varieties, PVC resists corrosion from exposures to some chemicals better than others, and some studies suggest that PVC products can leach toxins into their contents.
+Like all plastic varieties, PVC resists corrosion from exposure to some chemicals better than others, and some studies suggest that PVC products can leach toxins into their contents.
 For this reason, careful consideration should be given to the application of a PVC product before it is employed.